Enclave-Software/Enclave-Messenger/README.md

 ---

-# No internet required
+# No Internet Required
-Made for places where internet often goes down
+Made for places where internet often goes down!

---
+---

+#Privacy Forever
+Your data is not stored on our servers!

+---

+#Team Android
+Encsms is only for android devices!